How to Make Lox

 - Once cured, rinse salmon very well and pat dry.

-- Slice salmon very thin, with filet knife, along the top of the fish with knife parallel to board.
+- Slice salmon very thin, with filet knife, along the top of the fish with the knife parallel to board.

 - See notes for storage tips.